Good Manufacturing Practices for Food (216-RICR-50-10-4)

 55. "Poultry" means any bird, whether live or dead, intended for use as food.

 56. ''Poultry food product" means any product capable of use as human food which is made wholly or in part from any poultry carcass or part thereof, except those exempted from definition as a poultry product pursuant to 9 C.F.R. § 381.15.

-59. "Refrigeration" means mechanical lowering of the temperature of food to, at a maximum, 41°F (5°C), or to a temperature required by other applicable law, regulation or ordinance.
+59. "Refrigeration" means mechanical lowering of the temperature of food to, at a maximum, forty-one degrees Fahrenheit (41° F) (five degrees Celsius (5° C)), or to a temperature required by other applicable law, regulation or ordinance.

 60. "Regulatory agency" means the Rhode Island Department of Health, Center for Food Protection.